jithin-k-sreedharan/Fourier_feature_selection/README.md

     python setup.py install
     ```

-## Using the feature selection algorith
+## Using the feature selection algorithm

 The following function shows how to use the SFFS algroithm.